-With pfSense 2.1 you can do Multi-WAN with IPv6 provided that you have multiple ISPs or tunnels setup and working.
-See Using IPv6 on 2.1 with a Tunnel Broker if you need help setting up a tunnel.
+With pfSense 2.1 and later Multi-WAN with IPv6 is possible provided that multiple ISPs or tunnels are setup and working.
+See Using IPv6 with a Tunnel Broker if help is needed setting up a tunnel.

 Throughout this document "Second WAN" refers to the second or additional interface with IPv6 connectivity.
-It might be your "real" interface if you have native connectivity, or a tunnel if you are using a tunnel broker.
-Keep that in mind, as it will make understanding the rest of this easier.
+It might be the "real" interface if native connectivity is present, or a tunnel if a tunnel broker is being used.
+Keep that in mind, as it will make understanding the rest of this document easier.

 IPv6 Multi-WAN Caveats

-Traditionally with IPv6 you do not do NAT, as everything is routed.
+Traditionally with IPv6 everything is routed and there is no NAT.
 That's great for connectivity, and for businesses or locations that can afford PI space and a BGP peering.
 It doesn't work so well in practice for home users.

-Network Prefix Translation (NPt) will allow you to use one subnet for your LAN and have full connectivity with that subnet via its "native" WAN, and also have it translated on the additional WANs so it appears to originate there.
-While not "true" connectivity for the LAN subnet via that path, it is better than no connectivity at all if your primary WAN is down.
+Network Prefix Translation (NPt) will allow one subnet to be used for LAN and have full connectivity with that subnet via its "native" WAN, and also have it translated on the additional WANs so it appears to originate there.
+While not "true" connectivity for the LAN subnet via that path, it is better than no connectivity at all if the primary WAN is down.

 This may not work at all for completely dynamic IPv6 types where the subnet is not static.
 (DHCP-PD, etc)

-- Two WANs, and IPv6 connectivity setup on them.
+- Two WANs, and IPv6 connectivity setup on both.

 - Gateways added to System > Routing for both, and confirmed connectivity on both.